dspodina/The-Weather-Application/README.md

 # The-Weather-Application

-Vanilla JavaScript, using the DOM and API's
+Vanilla JavaScript project, using the DOM and API's